You are here

 - Home >

 The Department of Engineering Education (EED) is a newly formed unit at The Ohio State University.
-Our tenure-track and clinical faculty are conducting groundbreaking research in many areas, including:
+Our faculty are conducting groundbreaking research in many areas, including:

 Diversity and Inclusion

 Research in this area examines factors contributing to and impacts from underrepresented groups in engineering.
 Current research projects include:

 Engineering Education for Students with Visual Impairments (EEVI) Project - Grzybowski, Deborah

 Engineering Education for Students with Visual Impairments (EEVI) is a two-year professional development (PD) program for teachers of students with visual impairments (TVI), targeting grades 5-12 focused around bio-engineering.
 Many studies show that students with visual impairments struggle to learn science because of difficulties with grasping abstract concepts in science, the subject that is often taught using visual materials.
 Students commonly rely on tactile or hands-on experience in the classroom, but the available resources are limited.
 Students with visual impairments often struggle to understand abstract concepts because of the lack of visual input.
 We are using 3D printed models along with integrating 3D printers in the classroom and supporting the TVI's with education on use of designing models using CAD software.

 1. Wild, T., Grzybowski, D.M., Yang, S.J., Upton, J. “Engineering Education for Teachers of Students with Visual Impairment Professional Development Program”, J. Visual Impairment & Blindness, in review.

 2. Grzybowski, D.M., Wild, T., Yang, S.J.
 “Engineering Education for Students with Visual Impairments.”
 2017 American Society for Engineering Education Annual Conference, Columbus, OH, June 2017.